 - Explore connections, collaborators, related work and more

 Jean was appointed Professor of Development Politics in 2016.
-Previously, she was Professor of Global Politics at the Open University, Professor of International Development and Head of Department in the Department of Geography, University of Sheffield, Director of the Sheffield Institute for International Development and Professor of Politics in the Department of Politics, University of Sheffield.
+Previously, she was Professor of Global Politics at the Open University, Professor of International Development and Head of Department in the Department of Geography at the University of Sheffield, Director of the Sheffield Institute for International Development and Professor of Politics in the Department of Politics at the University of Sheffield.
 She completed her undergraduate and postgraduate studies at the University of Liverpool, holds a PhD in Latin American politics and completed her post-doctoral studies at the Universidad Complutense de Madrid, with the support of the Leverhulme Trust.
-She has held visiting appointments at a number of European and Latin American universities and is a Fellow of the Royal Society of Arts and the Academy of Social Sciences.
-Jean’s chief research interests cross two broad and over-lapping fields: the political economy of development and the politics of citizenship, human rights and democratization.
-Her research draws mainly on Latin America, although she has also carried out fieldwork in Europe and the UK and is keenly interested in cross regional comparison.
+She has held visiting appointments at a number of European and Latin American universities and is an Associate Fellow of the Institute of the Americas at UCL.

-Jean has supervised 13 PhDs to completion and examined more than 25, nationally and internationally.
-She is keen to attract good PhD students working broadly in the areas of international development, human rights, the politics of Agenda 2030 and political economy.
+Jean has supervised 15 PhDs to completion and examined more than 30, nationally and internationally.
+She is keen to attract good PhD students, especially those interested in interdisciplinary approaches relevant to critical issues in international development, human rights and global political economy.

-In all her teaching, Jean aims to encourage students to think independently and critically and to be open to different theoretical perspectives.
+In all teaching, Jean aims to encourage students to think independently and critically and to be open to different theoretical perspectives.
 She is keen that students question the universality and relevance of their own experiences.
-Given that much of her teaching is in the area of international development, she wants to encourage students to learn how to understand social and political environments that may be quite different from their own and to question received wisdoms about the global order.
+Given that much of her teaching is in the area of international development, she wants to encourage students to learn how to understand social and political environments that may be quite different from their own and to question received wisdom about the global order.
 She also encourages students to appreciate the value of practical engagement empirical and grounded scholarship.
-She tries to make her teaching relevant to contemporary, real-world issues and often draw examples from Latin America in particular, where she has conducted most of her research.

 Professor Jean Grugel